pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 Before the introduction of deployed and released versions, [tags](/pact_broker/tags) were used to keep track of which environment each application version was deployed to.
 Tags were simple string values associated with application versions.
 Every time an application version was deployed or released, the version would be tagged with the name of the environment.

-Because there was poor support for handling "undeployments" with tags, every version that was ever deployed to an environment had the environment tag.
-For applications that were deployed (ie. services) the "current version" in an environment was inferred to be the latest version with the environment tag.
-For applications that were released (eg. mobile apps) the "current versions" in an environment were all the versions with the environment tag.
-This meant there was no way for the Pact Broker identify "the application version(s) in production" - the user had to know whether or not this was the "latest version with tag 'production'" or "all versions with tag 'production'".
-The inability to infer semantic meaning from the tags made it difficult for the Pact Broker to do intelligent things with the data it had, and pushed the burden of interpetation back onto the user.
+The problem with tags is that they have no semantic meaning, and they don't easily support modelling the "undeployment" of the previous version of an application.
+The Broker also didn't know if the application was a "deployed" application, where there was only one instance of the application in an environment at a time, or a "released" application, where there could be multiple concurrent versions in an environment at a time.
+This meant that the Pact Broker couldn't automatically identify "the application version(s) in production".
+The inability to infer real world meaning from the tags made it difficult for the Pact Broker to do intelligent things with the data it had, and pushed the burden of configuration and interpetation back onto the user.

 Modelling deployments, releases and environments helps the Broker to automatically determine: